au2/blue-button-benchmark/README.md

 ```
 Here `update_type` can be `new`, `update`, or `duplicate`.  `new` identifies the original creation of the entry, `update` identifies an update to an existing entry and `duplicate` identifies source that includes the same existing entry.

-# Scenarios
+# Benchmark Scenarios

-The scenarios are based on patient access to a simplified Personal Health Record application.
+The benchmark scenarios are based on patient access to a simplified Personal Health Record application which stores Master Health Record for each patient using MongoDB.
 This application has a 'dashboard' where patients can see their 'active' Master Health Record entries in a list.
 The list is organized in sections and displays 'summary fields' for patients to identify a particular entry.
 Patients can select a particular entry and can view it in its entriety, update or add new values to its fields, or remove it.
 Patients can also add new entries either from sources like Blue Button Continuity of Care (CCD) documents automatically or manually.

 From database access point of view this translates to the following indivual actions